malikahafez/OlympicArchery_Game/ReadMe.md

 ## Description
 You are an Olympic archer. <br>
-You must collect all three Olympic gems before the time runs out.
+You must collect all three Olympic gems before the time runs out.<br>
 You must shoot the targets first to be able to reach the gems.

 ### Objective